-Have you checked other channels if the same issue occurs?
-Also, could you tell us how are you powering your Roku device?
+Have you checked the other channels installed on your Roku to see if the same issue will occur?
+Also, how are you powering your Roku device?
 Is it connected to the USB port of the TV or to a wall outlet?
-In some cases, the USB power provided by the TV is not sufficient to power the device.
-Even though your Roku device may appear to be working, running with insufficient power can lead to instability, crashing, and other unpredictable behavior.

 Please let us know.
 We'd like to know more about how we can help.

 If the issue persists from one channel after attempting the suggestions above, videos from other channels play fine, contact the channel provider's customer support team to report the issue and get help.